AmitanshuRay/server/readme.md

 # Server API
+### Note: Github seems to have a problem displaying images, images can be referred to in the repository

 This is a Java application that provides a REST API with endpoints for searching, creating and deleting "server" objects.
 Spring web framework and a mongodb server are used in this project to provide this API.